Victorian Railways bogie guard's vans: Preservation

-With the demise of West Coast Railway in 2004, PCP292 became the property of Steamrail, which repainted the van blue and gold with Steamrail Victoria lettering.
-PCP 294 was acquired by 707 Operations and repainted in the Vintage Rail Travel red and silver livery with 707 Operation logos.
-Both vans are used as observation vans on railfan tours.
-Other vans still extant include 4, 28 and 31 at Seymour; 33 at the Newport railway museum and 37 and 39 stored at Newport workshops.
+With the demise of West Coast Railway in 2004, PCP292 became the property of Steamrail, which repainted the van blue and gold, with Steamrail Victoria lettering.
+PCP 294 was acquired by 707 Operations and repainted in the Vintage Rail Travel red and silver livery, with 707 Operation logos.
+Both vans were used as observation vans on railfan tours.
+Other vans still extant include 4, 28 and 31 at Seymour; 33 at the Newport Railway Museum, and 37 and 39 stored at Newport workshops.

-Espee Railroad Services, a company run by the Australian Railway Historical Society ACT Division, owns vans 24, 30 and 35, and uses them on the standard gauge in conjunction with their K-type carriages.
+Espee Railroad Services, a company run by the Australian Railway Historical Society ACT Division, owned vans 24, 30 and 35, and used them on the standard gauge in conjunction with their K-type carriages.

 In 2016, the logistics and rail transport firm TransVolution was authorised to operate trains on the V/Line network in Victoria.
 The fleet list included PCP300.
-It is not clear if the van was an existing one which had been renumbered, or if it was a new build.
+It was not clear if the van was an existing one which had been renumbered, or if it was a new build.

-Model Railways

-Auscision Models has announced models of the CP vans in two-packs retailing at $250.00, to be released in the near future (as of late 2014).

-Six variants are to be released: